 Take each of these infant care tips and use them how best works for you.
 If it doesn’t feel natural to you, chances are it doesn’t for your baby either.
 Don’t give up.
 Work these tips and alter them as you feel necessary until they work for you and your precious bundle of joy.

 Click here to learn more infant care tips and how to become a certified Newborn Care Expert!
+Check out what services Boston Baby Nurse & Nanny can provide to support your family through parenthood.

 Boston Baby Nurse & Nanny Can Help!